computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 decryption.
 ```

 I chose the user Ines, for inessential.
-She finds it necessary to retain an element of the undiscovered.
 There's nothing personal about this, but then again, it's a *personals* ad.

+Ines finds it necessary to retain an element of the undiscovered.

 >>Case Study: Lana Del Rey.
-Her claim to fame being that she found someone else to do it.
+[Her claim to fame being that she found someone else to do it.](https://thenewinquiry.com/the-fake-as-more/)